Department of Building Construction

 Research / Project Description

-The Department of Building Construction at the Faculty of Civil Engineering of the Slovak University of Technology in Bratislava, Slovakia, is interested in providing researchers, who wish to apply for Fellowships within MSCA calls between 2017 and 2021, with assistance in the preparation and implementation of research projects in the following areas (they are just indicative – the topics can, of course, be adapted):
+The Department of Building Construction at the Faculty of Civil Engineering of the Slovak University of Technology in Bratislava, Slovakia, is interested in providing researchers, who wish to apply for Fellowships within MSCA calls 2019 and 2020, with assistance in the preparation and implementation of research projects in the following areas (they are just indicative – the topics can, of course, be adapted):

 Provided the building physical models are correct, the computer-aided simulation delivers far more precise results than simplified calculation methods.
 This can be advantageous not only in the advanced design phase, when searching for detailed solutions, but also during the initial design phase, when crucial constructional and technological decisions are made.
 Though the advantages are obvious, architects and very often other building professionals do not make use of them.